-You'll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits!
-All-natural ingredients and ready in 10-minutes.
+You’ll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits (grits with smoked Gouda cheese!)
+All-natural ingredients and a quick weeknight dinner that’s ready in minutes!

-- Great texture and flavor: the blackened shrimp are somewhat crunchy and pair well with the creamy cheese grits
+- Great texture and flavor: the blackened shrimp are somewhat crunchy and pair well with the creamy, cheesey smoked-flavored grits

 - Easy to reheat: if you're lucky enough to have any leftover, just re-heat in the mirowave and you're done!